 The Dynatrace Android Gradle plugin can only be used for Android projects that use the Android Gradle plugin to build the app.
-The Dynatrace Android Gradle must be applied to the root, either
+The Dynatrace Android Gradle must be applied to the top-level build file (either

 The Dynatrace Android Gradle plugin is hosted on JCenter and Maven Central.

 - Android Gradle plugin 3.1 or higher

 Note: The JVM version must match the Java version of the